-The primary aims of the Mount Counselling and Psychological Service are:
+The primary aims of the Mount Counselling and Psychological Services are:

-- provision of the highest quality of individual and group counselling services to students who may be experiencing ongoing or situational psychological or behavioural difficulties; - provision of academic support programming focussed on the developmental needs of university students.
+provision of the highest quality of individual and group counselling services to students who may be experiencing ongoing or situational psychological or behavioural difficulties; provision of academic support programming focussed on the developmental needs of university students.

 Counselling and Psychological Services also provides crisis intervention, consultation, screening and referral services to the entire university community.
 Counselling services are confidential and are available to all full- and part-time students.
 The Counselling Centre is located in Evaristus 218.
-Office hours are Monday to Friday 9 am. to 5 p.m.
-For further information, phone 457-6567.
+Office hours are Monday to Friday 9 a.m. to 5 p.m.
+For further information, phone 457-6567 or visit www.msvu.ca.